siffiejoe/lua-fx/README.md

 ###                    Short Lambda Expressions                    ###

-In many circumstances the functions above accept a short lambda expression as a string instead of a real function.
-A short lambda expression has the following format:
+In many circumstances the functions above, and some glue functions described below, accept a short lambda expression as a string instead of a real function.
+A short lambda expression has the following
+format:
 ```lua
 <arg> [,<arg>]* => [<expr> [, <expr>]*]
 ```